Explore New Orleans

-One of the perks of the New Orleans hotel choice is no matter where you stay, you are a close walk or streetcar ride away from mostly everything.
-This allows you to focus on amenities, room size, value, etc. For party lovers, check out the options right on Bourbon Street with access to balconies and courtyard pools.
-A gambler?
-Look more towards the hotels at the Mississippi River end of Poydras, putting you next to Harrah's Casino.
-If you plan to do a lot of eating and shopping, the hotels in the Warehouse district should be checked in to.
+One of the perks of deciding where to sleep over in New Orleans is that no matter which hotel you choose, you're a close walk or streetcar ride away from mostly everything.
+This allows you to focus on amenities, room size, value, etc. If noise and crowds appeal, stay on busy Bourbon Street, or get a little out of the fray at a hotel elsewhere in the French Quarter.
+If you're a player, head towards the Mississippi with proximity to Harrah's Casino.
+If you're heading to the game, the hotels in the CBD and Warehouse district should be checked in to.

 Avoid: Bourbon Street hotels, if traveling with children.

-Take It or Leave It: Though the downtown hotels seem pricier compared to the city fringe options, you will make up that difference in cab fare.
+Take It or Leave It: Though the downtown hotels seem pricier compared to the city fringe options, you'll make up that difference in cab fare.
 Pony up and stay downtown.

 What to Eat

-In this city known for its amazing food, there are bountiful palate-pleasing options sprinkled all over.
-For brunch and shopping, Magazine Street offers many great options.
+In this city known for its amazing food, there are bountiful palate-pleasing options sure to entice.
+For brunch and shopping, Magazine Street offers a smorgasbord of flavors.
 The French Quarter has plenty of spots for freshly-shucked oysters and loaded seafood po'boys that won't break the bank.
-Ride the St. Charles streetcar Uptown to Oak Street for your evening meal.
+Ride the St. Charles streetcar Uptown to Oak Street for a taste of a different section of town.
 There, you will dine in a neighborhood that resembles vintage New Orleans, with great sushi, BBQ and Creole restaurants.